How to Rename Drive Labels in Windows 11

 Renaming a drive using Command Prompt

-Power users can use the label command.
+If you’re comfortable with more advanced tools, you can use the label command.

-- Press Win + S, type cmd, and select Run as administrator.
+- Press ⊞ Win+S, type cmd, and select Run as administrator.
 (Requires administrator privileges)

 - Type the following command and press Enter: